Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   Error in {HEADER_FILE}: Macro DEFINE_STANDARD_RTTI used for class {CLASS_NAME} whose declaration is not found in this file, cannot fix
 ~~~~~

-Be sure to check carefully all reported errors and warnings, as corresponding places likely will require manual corrections.
+Be sure to check carefully all reported errors and warnings, as the corresponding code will likely require manual corrections.
-In some cases these messages may help you to detect errors in your code, for instance, cases where DEFINE_STANDARD_RTTI macro is used with incorrect class name as an argument.
+In some cases these messages may help you to detect errors in your code, for instance, cases where *DEFINE_STANDARD_RTTI* macro is used with incorrect class name as an argument.

 @subsubsection upgrade_occt700_cdl_compiler Possible compiler errors

-Some situations requiring upgrade cannot be detected and / or handled by automatic procedure.
+Some situations requiring upgrade cannot be detected and / or handled by the automatic procedure.
-If you get compiler errors or warnings when trying to build upgraded code, you will need to fix them manually.
+If you get compiler errors or warnings when trying to build the upgraded code, you will need to fix them manually.
 The following paragraphs list known situations of this kind.

 #### Missing header files

-Use of handle objects (construction, comparison using operators == or !=, use of function STANDRAD_TYPE() and method DownCast()) now requires the type of the object pointed by Handle to be completely known at compile time.
+The use of handle objects (construction, comparison using operators == or !=, use of function <i>STANDRAD_TYPE()</i> and method <i>DownCast()</i>) now requires the type of the object pointed by Handle to be completely known at compile time.
 Thus it may be necessary to include header of the corresponding class to make the code compilable.

-For example, the following lines will fail to compile if Geom_Line.hxx is not included:
+For example, the following lines will fail to compile if *Geom_Line.hxx* is not included:

 ~~~~~
 Handle(Geom_Line) aLine = 0;